-Open the desired message, double click to open it up.
+Open the desired message, and double-click to open it up.

 After that, select ‘Encoding’ to see what encoding is currently in use.

 The recommendation for email formats is UTF-8.
-If you find that the message from the sender is using another format such as ‘Western European’ to encode its mails, change it.
+If you find that the message from the sender is using another format such as ‘Western European’ to encode its mail, change it.

 Click ‘More’ and then select the encoding you want, such as UTF-8.
 Hereafter, you should be able to read the email.